All Episodes

 So I'm intrigued with the timing.

-An Ice Age, or in the middle of the last Ice Age.
+An ice age, or in the middle of the last ice age.

-We have a lot of data indicating that our history Our ancient, ancient history is not exactly as it has been portrayed.
+We have a lot of data indicating that our history, our ancient, ancient history, is not exactly as it has been portrayed.

-They actually found a copy of a map by this British, not British, Turkish admiral, Piraris.
+I'm thinking, for instance, of Charles Hapgood and the so-called Pira Reis map, which was found many years ago in the 20s, they actually found a copy of a map by this British, not British, Turkish admiral, Pira Reis.

-And none other than FDR and the Secretary of State got really interested in the 30s.
+And none other than FDR and the Secretary of State got really interested in the 30s at the discovery in Turkey of a version of this map.

-And Apkut published in his book, which has been reprinted by Dover, a series of letters going back between the administration of Franklin Delano Roosevelt and the Turkish administration trying to get hold of the map.
+And Hapgood published in his book, which has been reprinted by Dover, a series of letters going back between the administration of Franklin Delano Roosevelt and the Turkish administration trying to get hold of the map.

-So there was a lot of interest around the 30s in this ancient window on an ancient technology which was stunningly more advanced than any navigation on this planet up until the 1800s.
+So there was a lot of interest around the 30s in this ancient window on an ancient technology which was stunningly more advanced than any navigation on this planet up until the 1800s, which of course is one of the solid evidences that we have that maybe we're not the first, maybe we're not the first high civilization to exist on this planet.

-Well, the prevailing theory, the mainstream theory is that Stone Age hunters on the North American continent were such efficient killers and hunters that they literally hunted them to extinction.
+Well, the prevailing theory, the mainstream theory, is that Stone Age hunters on the North American continent were such efficient killers and hunters that they literally hunted them to extinction.

 Even though the climatic conditions were conducive to them thriving even after the ice melted, because we know they existed in very deep ice regimes, they apparently disappeared when conditions got a lot sunnier, a lot warmer.